Naval Base Ulithi: Repair depot

-Ulithi seaplane bases
+Seaplane bases

 The US Navy set up a two large seaplane base at Naval Base Ulithi, Falalop seaplane base and Mogmog seaplane base.
-Seaplanes did reconnaissance patrols and search, also rescue missions for downed aircrew mem and survivors of sunk ships.
+Seaplanes did reconnaissance patrols and search, also rescue missions for downed aircrew and survivors of sunk ships.
 The most common seaplanes at the base were Consolidated PBY Catalina and Martin PBM Mariner.
-The Mogmog seaplane base take off and landing was a spot marked in the atoll off the fleet recreation center on Mogmog Island.The seaplanes were supported by a floating base of seaplane tenders.
+The Mogmog seaplane base take off and landing was a spot marked in the atoll off the fleet recreation center on Mogmog Island.
+The seaplanes were supported by a floating base of seaplane tenders.
 The second seaplane base was on Falalop Island.
 On Falalop Island a seaplane ramp was constructed by the Seabees at one end of Falalop airfield.
 The seaplane ramp extended from the extreme low tide mark to the seaplane parking hardstand.
 The Falalop seaplane base was completed on 5 December 1944.
 Seaplane tenders and land base had stores to supply: food, fuel, ammo, spare parts.
 The seaplane tender also had housing and mess halls for the aircrew while the seaplane was being serviced.
 Aircrew on leave could go to Ulithi's fleet recreation center on Mogmog Island.
 Some seaplane tenders were stationed at Ulithi seaplane base for months.
 Other seaplane tenders came to Naval Base Ulithi to resupply the ship's stores before returning to a US Naval Advance Base.
 Some came to Ulithi repair depot to be repaired.

 Some seaplane tenders at Naval Base Ulithi: